-On October 31, 2023, the Company had \$1.5 billion outstanding on the 2021 Term Loan Facility and the weighted-average interest rate was 6.41%.
+On October 31, 2024, the Company had \$1.5 billion outstanding under the 2021 Term Loan Facility and the interest rate was 5.94%.

 The 2021 Credit Agreement contains customary restrictive covenants, as well as financial covenants that require the Company to maintain a certain Total Leverage Ratio and Interest Coverage Ratio, each as defined in the 2021 Credit Agreement, consistent with the 2020 Credit Agreement discussed below.